jakehildreth/blog/_posts/2025-07-24-Hosting Your Own Web Analytics.md

 ### RyanReynoldsButWhy.gif
 When I was entering my personal blog articles as "activities" on my Microsoft MVP application in January, it kept asking silly questions like "how many visitors viewed this article?" that I had no idea how to answer.
 For most of my other reported activities, it was easy to go to YouTube or the Trimarc Hub to check engagement numbers, but my personal blog is on neither YouTube nor the Trimarc Hub. 😭
 ### Okay, I Guess I'll Do Some Light Tracking...
-While I would've preferred installing one of these bad boys:
+To be clear, I *really* wanted to install one of these bad boys:
 ![]({{ site.baseurl }}/images/Pasted%20image%2020250724092210.png)

-Such trackers never really worked right.
+But in the real world, such trackers never really worked right.
 The better answer is a modern tracking/analytics solution.
 The quickest and easiest solution to this problem is Google Analytics.
 I've used it on a few projects in the past, and it does the job.
 It's not amazing, but it maintains its market share *somehow* (*\*ahem\** monopoly *\*ahem\**).
 To avoid Google, I spent a little time researching open-source alternatives.
 Matomo kept coming up, so I decided to try it out.
 ### Enter Matomo
 ![]({{ site.baseurl }}/images/Pasted%20image%2020250724090235.png)

-Matomo (originally Piwik) is a web analytics platform that you can self-host.
+[Matomo](https://matomo.org) (originally Piwik) is a web analytics platform that you can self-host.
 It's small, light, mature, and doesn't require getting any more entangled in the Google ecosystem.
 I'm already attached enough to Google; I don't need to add another tendril.
 For the self-hosting averse, Matomo provides a cloud-hosted solution too, but anything more than $0/month is financially infeasible for the amount of traffic my blog gets.

 While I haven't used Matomo much yet, in my testing this morning, it's provided exactly what I want: visibility into how many people are actually interacting with this very blog.
 It's been neat to see when people are actually viewing the site and the path they take from page to page.